-If you have already purchased your tickets for any or all concerts for the 20/21 Season, they are automatically transferred to the 21/22 Postponed Season.
+Below find dates for our EIGHTY-THIRD SEASON, including the conclusion of our Beethoven Festival with the fabulous Emerson String Quartet this fall and concerts by Imani Winds and Eighth Blackbird coming spring 2022.
+Please note, if you purchased tickets for any or all concerts of the postponed 20/21 season, they have been automatically transferred to the 21/22 season.
 Refunds can be issued by request only.
-You also have the option to convert your purchased tickets to a donation by request.
-Your patronage and support is vital to the continued success of the series.
+You can also convert your purchased tickets to a donation by request.
+Your patronage and support is vital to our continued success!

 BEETHOVEN FESTIVAL — EMERSON STRING QUARTET